yeti/manticore-django/README.md

 * Mezzanine 1.4.3 or higher
 * Celery (optional)

+### Usage Scenario

+1. First, a valid installation of Python 2.6 or higher must be installed on your computer.
+Installing Python is specific to your operating system.

+2. Optionally, virtualenvwrapper should be installed on your computer to keep Python projects separate: `pip install virtualenv`

+3. Fabric, a deployment scripting tool, must be installed: `pip install fabric`

+4. Your `settings.py` file has to be configured properly.
+See next section for details.

+5. If this is a first time installation, then (a) replace Mezzanine's fabric script with the one in this repository, (b) modify `deploy/live_settings.py`, and (c) add `deploy/celeryd.conf`.
+Then you set up your server with `fab all`.

+6. If you make major configuration changes, you should run `fab create:True deploy`.

+7. If you are changing only source code, you should run `fab deploy` or `fab deployapp`.

 ### Fabric Configuration

 This Fabric deploy script in Manticore-Django is a drop-in replacement for Mezzanine's fabric deployment.